Princeton-CDH/pemm-scripts/DEPLOYNOTES.md

 * Give the email address in the credentials file read access to the Google sheet to be synchronized.

-* See the module docstring in the `scripts/gsheets_to_git.py` file for more instructions and example usage.
+* To configure the sync in qa/production, you can set the PEMM_DATA_REPO_PATH, PEMM_DATA_REPO_DATADIR, and PEMM_GSHEETS_DOCID environment variables.
+See the module docstring in the `scripts/gsheets_to_git.py` file for more instructions and example usage.